 - Upload Presentation: Presenters can upload their presentation files and materials using this form.
 It will be posted on the presentation/abstract page.

 Each poster will be posted to a webpage that will be accessible to conference attendees.
-Presenters can add video recordings and other resources to their poster pages.
+Each poster should be uploaded to their page by June 7th.
+This will give the moderators time to download them and have them ready prior to each session.
+Presenters can also add video recordings and other resources to their poster pages.

 We encourage you to reconsider the traditional poster format given the use of the Zoom platform.
 It is an online conference and attendees may be watching from small screens, and thus you should consider a simplified poster that is more easily reviewed and discussed in the electronic format.
 Simplified posters are inspired by the "#BetterPoster" movement to include less text and encourage more conversation during poster sessions.

 We want this conference to be as accessible as possible.
-We encourage all presenters to upload their presentations and materials in order to accommodate the schedule and learning needs of all conference attendees.
+We encourage all presenters to upload their posters and materials in order to accommodate the schedule and learning needs of all conference attendees.
 We also encourage you to use colorblind-friendly palettes and tailor your presentation to accommodate those with various visual disabilities.
+During the lightning talks, a moderator will share their screen and present each the posters.
+We expect most posters will be submitted as a single slide.
+If you plan on using a format other than a single PowerPoint slide or a PDF, please contact Bradlee Cotton (email@example.com) or Rachel Renbarger (firstname.lastname@example.org) to make sure your format will be compatible with our presentation structure.

 - File Format: Save your poster as a PDF or PowerPoint (.ppt) file